jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 (3) A delegation may be—
   (a) general; or
   (b) specific; or
-  (c) limited to performing a duty or exercising a power in relation to a particular activity or operation or class of activity or operation.
+  (c) limited to performing a function or duty or exercising a power in relation to a particular activity or operation or class of activity or operation.
 (4) A delegation may be made to a person whether or not that person is an employee of the department or of any other department or ministry of the public service.
 (5) A delegation—
-  (a) does not affect or prevent the performance of a duty or the exercise of a power by the Registrar:
+  (a) does not affect or prevent the performance of a function or duty or the exercise of a power by the Registrar:
-  (b) does not affect the responsibility of the Registrar for the actions of a person to whom a duty or power is delegated:
+  (b) does not affect the responsibility of the Registrar for the actions of a person to whom a function, duty, or power is delegated:
   (c) may be revoked by the Registrar in writing:
   (d) continues in force despite a change in the person holding office as Registrar:
   (e) is subject to any directions or conditions imposed by the Registrar.
-(6) A person to whom a duty or power has been delegated may perform the duty or exercise the power in the same manner and with the same effect as if the duty or power had been conferred directly on the person by this Act.
+(6) A person to whom a function, duty, or power has been delegated may perform the function or duty or exercise the power in the same manner and with the same effect as if the function, duty, or power had been conferred directly on the person by this Act.
-(7) A person to whom a duty or power is delegated must perform the duty or exercise the power in accordance with any standard set or directive issued by the Registrar under section 236.
+(7) A person to whom a function, duty, or power is delegated must perform the function or duty or exercise the power in accordance with any standard set or directive issued by the Registrar under section 236.
 (8) A person who purports to act under a delegation is, in the absence of proof to the contrary, presumed to be acting in accordance with the delegation.
-(9) A person to whom a duty or power is delegated who is not an employee of the department must, if requested to do so, produce evidence of the delegation.
+(9) A person to whom a function, duty, or power is delegated who is not an employee of the department must, if requested to do so, produce evidence of the delegation.

 ### 234 Registrar not required to give certain evidence
 (1) Unless the court makes an order requiring the Registrar or a delegate of the Registrar to do so, neither the Registrar nor a delegate is obliged to—